 Malignant Cartilage Tumor | Second Most Common Primary Bone Malignancy | Variable Biological Behavior

-- Resistant to chemotherapy and radiotherapy - surgery is the only curative treatment
+- CONVENTIONAL chondrosarcoma is resistant to chemotherapy and standard-dose radiotherapy - surgery is the only curative treatment.
+Say 'conventional': dedifferentiated and mesenchymal subtypes DO receive chemotherapy, and mesenchymal also receives radiotherapy

 - Histological grade is the most important prognostic factor determining survival